Hong Kong Work Related Visas

 - copy of your service contract or letter of appointment from your sponsoring employer;

 - copies of your sponsoring employer's business incorporation documents;

-- copies of your personal documents to prove that position cannot be filled by locals.
+- copies of your personal documents to prove that locals can't fill the position.

 - Your Hong Kong visa application process normally takes 4 to 6 weeks.